m-spangenberg/exercises_machinelearning/README.md

 ### **Neural Networks**

 What is a Neural Network?
 Neural Networks are constructed from neurons, like neurons in the brain, they are interconnected and layered in networks.
 These networks take data as input and train themselves to find patterns in data.
-These Neural Networks then predicts outputs for similar sets of data.
+These Neural Networks then predict outputs for similar sets of data.

 ![Multi Layer Neural Network](https://upload.wikimedia.org/wikipedia/commons/c/c2/MultiLayerNeuralNetworkBigger_english.png "Multi Layer Neural Network - https://commons.wikimedia.org/wiki/File:MultiLayerNeuralNetworkBigger_english.png")